Flying with Toddlers: From Security Lines to Activity Bags

 Card games (the underrated MVP)

-“Magic Marker” / mess-free coloring
+“Magic Marker” sets for mess-free coloring

 These are a win because the marker only works on the book pages, so you don’t end up with ink on clothes or seats.
 If your child loves a specific character, like Bluey, choosing a themed version makes it feel extra exciting.
 Melissa + Doug Water Wow and Sticker Wow activity books also work and are a lot of fun!